atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 ![img](img/pretend_test_1.png)

----?image=img/pretend_test_1.png&size=auto 60%

 ---

+## Setting up your CI/CD infrastructure
+### Setting up CI
-`script` lists the command the GitLab test runner will run to test your code.
+Note: `script` lists the command the GitLab test runner will run to test your code.

 Or, it could be a list of commands: